 “There has certainly been a tremendous amount of disruption occurring,” Quigley said.
 Uber and Lyft “have come into Las Vegas and they certainly are leaving a mark.”

-Las Vegas and other municipalities throughout the country have tried to ban ridesharing companies in the past, but have mostly given up.
+Las Vegas and other municipalities throughout the country have taken steps to clamp down on ridesharing.

 On the resort corridor, in particular, there has been a dramatic decrease in revenue.
 Between 2016 and 2017 there was a 12 percent decrease in transit revenue on the strip.
 The year between 2017 to 2018 there was an additional 7 percent drop in revenue, costing RTC over $4 million.